Andylllll/DeepZINBLDA/README.md

 DeepZINB(X_train, X_test, y_train, y_test, batch_size, path_py)

 ## Arguments
--X_train :Matrix or data.The input training sample.
+-[X_train :Matrix or data.The input training sample.]
--X_test :Matrix or data.The input test sample.
+-[X_test :Matrix or data.The input test sample.]
--y_train :A vector shows the class of the input sample -y_test :A vector shows the class of the output sample -batch_size 	:Number of training batches of the neural network.
+-[y_train :A vector shows the class of the input sample] -[y_test :A vector shows the class of the output sample] -[batch_size 	:Number of training batches of the neural network.]
--path_py :The path of python.exe.
+-[path_py :The path of python.exe.]